Punch (magazine): Cartoon terminology

 The term "cartoon" to refer to comic drawings was first used in Punch in 1843, when the Houses of Parliament were to be decorated with murals, and "cartoons" for the mural were displayed for the public; the term "cartoon" then meant a finished preliminary sketch on a large piece of cardboard, or cartone in Italian.
 Punch humorously appropriated the term to refer to its political cartoons, and the popularity of the Punch cartoons led to the term's widespread use.

 Artistry

 Illustrator Archibald Henning designed the cover of the magazine's first issues.
 The cover design varied in the early years, though Richard Doyle designed what became the magazine's masthead in 1849.
 Artists who published in Punch during the 1840s and 1850s included John Leech, Doyle, John Tenniel, and Charles Keene.
 This group became known as "The Punch Brotherhood", which also included Charles Dickens, who joined Bradbury and Evans after leaving Chapman and Hall in 1843.
 Punch's authors and artists also contributed to another Bradbury and Evans literary magazine called Once A Week (est. 1859), created in response to Dickens' departure from Household Words.

-Helen Hoppner Coode contributed nineteen drawings to Punch Magazine and is recognised as its first woman contributor.
+Helen Hoppner Coode contributed nineteen drawings to Punch and is recognised as its first woman contributor.